TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-12-10-new-in-symplify-9-skipper-skipping-files-and-rules-made-simple.md

 tweet: "New Post on #php 🐘 blog: New in #Symplify 9: Skipper - Skipping Files and Rules made Simple"
 tweet_image: "/assets/images/posts/2020/skipper-kangaroo.jpg"

+deprecated_since: "August 2022"
+deprecated_message: |
+    This package has shown as very specific and useful only for ECS and Rector.
+Instead of juggling single package to make both happy, we decided to merge this package into both and develop inside.
+    <br><br>
+    This package is now deprecated.
 ---

 When I started writing this post, I remembered a TV series from my childhood about the hero kangaroo: